pcubillos/pyratbay/docs/atm_tutorial.rst

 Also, regardless of the input units, the output variables will always be in CGS units.

-In the config file, the user can set the ``input_atmfile`` key to specify an atmospheric file to use as inputs for the pressure, temperature, volume mixing ratios, or altitude profiles.
-The ``atmfile`` key instead can be set to specify a file name where to store the outputs.
+In the config file, the user can set the ``atmfile`` argument to specify an input atmospheric file from where to read pressure, temperature, volume mixing ratios, and/or altitude profiles.
+The ``output_atmfile`` argument instead can be set to specify a file name where to store the outputs.

 Pressure Profile
 ----------------